Bitcoin scales new heights

-Earlier this week, Bitcoin scaled new heights to touch a fresh all-time high of $20,696.
-It has taken Bitcoin 11 years to reach this major milestone.
+Earlier this week, Bitcoin scaled new heights to touch a fresh all-time high price of $20,696.
+It has taken Bitcoin 11 years to reach this major price milestone.
 In late 2017 Bitcoin attempted to cross the $20,000 landmark, however, it spectacularly collapsed from the mid-$19,000 to $3,400 within a year.

 The rise and fall and rise of Bitcoin